Strick.PlusCon includes several shortcuts or “wrappers” for commonly used Console methods.

 Note that the colors set in CLS will remain in effect until a color reset sequence is sent to the console.

-This would happen, for example, by using the Colorize
+This would happen, for example, by using the Colorize, or WL methods (and others), as shown below.

 To set the colors back to the desired colors, you can send a color escape sequence (without a reset sequence) to the console.